dprince/openstack-k8s-mcp/README.md

 - **get_openstack_controlplane**: Query OpenStackControlPlane CRD to retrieve spec and status information

+- **verify_openstack_controlplane**: Verify that all conditions on an OpenStackControlPlane CRD are in a ready state

 - **create_dataplane_deployment**: Create an OpenStackDataplaneDeployment CR to deploy services on dataplane nodes

 - **get_dataplane_deployment**: Query OpenStackDataplaneDeployment CRD to retrieve spec and status information